 The choir rehearses on Friday evenings, and also before the parish mass on Sundays.
 In addition, the choir sings at many weekday services, and at least monthly on a Sunday evening.
-To learn more about the music which the choir sings, download the St Wilfrid Harrogate Music List Spring 2018
+To learn more about the music which the choir sings, download the Music List Summer 2018

 If you are interested in singing, playing or supporting the music life here, please contact Leonard at email@example.com.

 The Director of Music

 Leonard Sanderman (born 1991) is Director of Music (Organist & Master of the Choristers) in the Parish of St Wilfrid, Harrogate.

 He is a doctoral researcher in Anglo-Catholic church music at the University of York, funded by a full AHRC studentship.

 He was Organ Scholar at Cheltenham College from 2009-2010, after which he read music and held the Organ Scholarship at Keble College, Oxford (2010-2013).
 From 2011-2013, he combined this with the post of Resident Organist at Pusey House, Oxford.
 From 2013-14 he was Organ Scholar at Chichester Cathedral.